 Festival Hall Centre for the Arts fosters artistic, heritage and historic awareness in the production of diverse, quality, professional entertainment including live theatre, music, dance, storytelling, comedy, visual arts and educational programs.
 Its 600+ seat theatre with a storied 35 year history allows people to attend and participate in live theatre locally, enhancing quality of life, celebrating and contributing to the spirit of the community.
 Cultural and economic development go hand in hand.
-During the past three years, under the knowledgeable guidance of Rick Wharton, improvements to this performance venue have furthered the profile of the community which draw audiences and performers from other areas for many generations to come.
+During the past five years, under the knowledgeable guidance of Rick Wharton, improvements to this performance venue have furthered the profile of the community which draw audiences and performers from other areas for many generations to come.
 Tourism and economic development have been stimulated with a tenfold increase in the number of events.
 Community partnerships have been formed and existing and past relationships repaired.

 Festival Hall is managed by Eventure Entertainment.
 Visit www.conspiracyguy.com to learn more about Eventure and Rick Wharton, Managing Director.